HL7/davinci-crd/input/pagecontent/hooks.md

 #### US Core
 This implementation guide also leverages the [US Core](http://hl7.org/fhir/us/core)  set of profiles defined by HL7 for sharing non-veterinary EMR individual health data in the U.S. Where US Core profiles exist, this Guide either leverages them directly or uses them as a base for any additional constraints needed to support the coverage requirements discovery use-case.
 Where no constraints are needed, this IG doesn't define additional profiles, as all US Core profiles are deemed to be part of this IG and available for use in CRD communications.
 For example, the US Core Observation and Condition profiles are likely to be of interest in at least some CRD scenarios and may be used by solutions conformant to this guide.

-Where US Core profiles do not yet exist (e.g., for several of the 'Request' resources), profiles have been created that try to align with existing US Core profiles in terms of elements exposed and terminologies used.
+Where US Core profiles do not yet exist (e.g. for several of the 'Request' resources), profiles have been created that try to align with existing US Core profiles in terms of elements exposed and terminologies used.

 There is one exception to the use of or alignment with US Core profiles.
 The [non-PHI](#phi-and-hook-invocation) interfaces are not based on US Core because the US Core profiles expect support for, and sometimes demand, the sharing of patient-identifying information.